Certifying this year's presidential results begins quietly, in contrast to the 2020 election

 “We should be the first line of defense, at least one of the lines of defense in examining the goodness and the accuracy of the election,” he said.

 A lawyer for the county, which includes heavily Democratic Atlanta, explained during the meeting that certification was a necessary step before any election challenge could proceed.
-The Fulton County election board was scheduled to take its certification vote later Tuesday.
+The county election board certified the results late Tuesday.

 Unlike Trump four years ago, Harris acknowledged her loss and conceded.
 Trump also won the popular vote for the first time during his three runs for the White House and praised the election results.
 Rather than descending on county ballot counting centers in anger, his supporters have been jubilant.